mmolari/affinity_maturation/docs/source/inference.rst

 Run the inference on your data
 ==============================

-In our library we include an implementation of the `Paralle Tempering <par_temp_>`_ algorithm to perform the inference of model parameters on experimental data.
+In our library we include an implementation of the `Paralle Tempering <par_temp_wiki_>`_ algorithm to perform the inference of model parameters on experimental data.
 More details on the implementation can be found in [Molari2020]_.

 Run the inference algorithm
 ___________________________

 The inference is performed through the use of the class :class:`~am_sim.parallel_tempering`.
 An object of this class is created by passing to the constructor the search parameters (see the signature of the :meth:`~am_sim.parallel_tempering.__init__` method).
-The search is then performed by executing the method :meth:`~am_sim.parallel_tempering.search`.
+The search is then performed by executing the method :meth:`~am_sim.parallel_tempering.search` or :meth:`~am_sim.parallel_tempering.search_parallel`.
+The only difference between the two methdos is that the latter is parallelized with the use of the ``multiprocessing`` library.

 Here is an example of use::